 Anglicare Communities for Children, Commonwealth, to June 2016

 This is the third stage of a two year opportunity for us to provide the teaching of ‘old way knowledge’ to young Arrernte children on country.
 We take children with Elders onto their country to learn all aspects of their relationships, songs, story and dance in an environment that values cultural systems of knowledge transfer.

 Interrentye Bush Products (Social Enterprise)

 Interrentye Traditional Healing Products is a social community enterprise initiative of Akeyulerre Healing Centre.

-A strong partnership with Arid Zone Research Institute (AZRI) has provided a much-needed safe, clean working environment for production and the propagation of plants.
+A strong partnership with Arid Zone Research Institute (AZRI) has provided a much-needed safe, clean working environment for production, storage and the propagation of key medicinal plants.

 Artwekenhe-Warrke (Men’s Program)

 Office Prime Minister and the Arts, Indigenous Community Support, Commonwealth, to June 2016

 Food and fuel support for country educational trips for Arrernte men, with an increasingly strong emphasis on young men.

 The Department of Prime Minster and Cabinet has funded a two-year project to strength and support Arrernte people and culture, by both organising community-prioritised cultural and healing activities and enabling Arrernte people to undertake cultural and healing work on a fee-for-service basis in response to need.